cg-tuwien/multistream/doc/Theme.md

 ## Default Theme

 The default theme that comes with Multistream is located in `/themes/default/`.
-It contains simple slideshows for the Prologue, Break and Epilogue scenes in the respective `prologue.json`, `break.json`and `epilogue.json` files.
+It contains simple slideshows for the Prologue, Break, and Epilogue scenes in the respective `prologue.json`, `break.json` and `epilogue.json` files.

 The slides for the slideshows are located in the `/slides` directory.